-An essential step towards understanding the detrimental or even destructive effects of growth feedback on circuit functioning is to identify the distinct failure scenarios.
-Our extensive simulations have yielded a comprehensive picture of these scenarios, as shown in Fig. 2 \square .
-Overall, we have identified six failure scenarios that encompass more than 99.6% of the 1.3×10^5 failing cases we collect.
-The first level of classification distinguishes between failures that occur continuously or abruptly as the growth-feedback strength k_g increases.
-In a continuous failure, the response curve deforms continuously as k_g increases, as exemplified in Figs. 2(a-c) \square .
-In an abrupt failure, the response curve exhibits a sudden change as k_g increases through a critical value, as illustrated in Figs. 2(d-f) \square .
+An essential step toward understanding the detrimental or even destructive effects of growth feedback on circuit functioning is to identify the distinct failure scenarios.
+Our extensive simulations have yielded a comprehensive picture of these scenarios, as shown in Figure 2.
+Overall, we have identified six failure scenarios that encompass more than 99.6% of the $1.3 \times 10^5$ failing cases we collect.
+The first level of classification distinguishes between failures that occur continuously or abruptly as the growth-feedback strength $k_g$ increases.
+In a continuous failure, the response curve deforms continuously as $k_g$ increases, as exemplified in Figure 2a-c.
+In an abrupt failure, the response curve exhibits a sudden change as $k_g$ increases through a critical value, as illustrated in Figure 2d-f.
 At the next classification level, we further divide the failures into three types of continuous failures and three types of abrupt failures.

-The three types of continuous failures, denoted as types I-III as illustrated in Figs. 2(a-c) $\ensuremath{\mathbb{C}}$, are determined according to the specific quantitative criteria in the response curve that the circuits violate.
-Type-I continuous failures, as shown in Fig.2(a) $\ensuremath{\mathbb{C}}$, are associated with the violation of the precision criterion.
-A circuit is deemed as precise if a change in the input signal (e.g., from I_1 to I_2) generates two opposite dynamical effects in the circuit that cancel each other out after a transient and return the final output to the original state, i.e. $O_2 \approx O_1$.
-For example, in some networks [e.g., the network in Fig. 1(a) $\ensuremath{\mathbb{C}}$], an increase in the input signal I will result in an increase in the concentration of gene A and a reduction in the concentration of gene B. As both genes regulate the output gene C with the respective activation links, for proper system parameter values, the two effects will cancel each other out, resulting in $O_2 \approx O_1$.
+The three types of continuous failures, denoted as types I-III as illustrated in Figure 2a-c, are determined according to the specific quantitative criteria in the response curve that the circuits violate.
+Type-I continuous failures, as shown in Figure 2a, are associated with the violation of the precision criterion.
+A circuit is deemed as precise if a change in the input signal (e.g., from $I_1$ to $I_2$ ) generates two opposite dynamical effects in the circuit that cancel each other out after a transient and return the final output to the original state, that is $O_2 \approx O_1$ .
+For example, in some networks (e.g., the network in Figure 1a), an increase in the input signal I will result in an increase in the concentration of gene A and a reduction in the concentration of gene A. As both genes regulate the output gene A0 with the respective activation links, for proper system parameter values, the two effects will cancel each other out, resulting in A1.
 Type-I continuous failures constitute the largest failure category among all possible circuit topologies, suggesting that the exact cancellation is fragile and the loss of precision is the most common dynamical mechanism behind growth-feedback-induced failures.

-Our simulations reveal that an exact cancellation between the two opposite sources at $k_g = 0$ prevents an exact cancellation at any other values of k_g .
-That is, the set of circuit parameter values leading to perfect precision, in general, depends on the value of k_g (see Appendix 1 \square for more details).
-The implication is that, for fixed circuit parameter values, achieving high precision under growth feedback ($k_g > 0$) is difficult if the circuit is precise in the absence of growth feedback ($k_g = 0$).
+Our simulations reveal that an exact cancellation between the two opposite sources at $k_g = 0$ prevents an exact cancellation at any other values of $k_g$ .
+That is, the set of circuit parameter values leading to perfect precision, in general, depends on the value of $k_g$ (see Appendix 5 for more details).
+The implication is that, for fixed circuit parameter values, achieving high precision under growth feedback ( $k_g > 0$ ) is difficult if the circuit is precise in the absence of growth feedback ( $k_g = 0$ ).

-Type-II continuous failures are characterized by a continuous change in the peak of the response curve, denoted as O{peak} , as k_g increases, eventually falling below a threshold, as shown in Fig. 2(b) \square .
+Type-II continuous failures are characterized by a continuous change in the peak of the response curve, denoted as $O{\rm peak}$ , as $k_g$ increases, eventually falling below a threshold, as shown in Figure 2b.
 This type of failure can make it challenging for downstream circuits to detect the peak signal, hindering information transmission in the larger system.
 Type-II failures are the second most common type of failure observed in our simulations.
 The occurrence of a high peak in the response curve requires a significant transient deviation from the final equilibrium point.
-In the presence of growth feedback, the transient behavior changes, which can further alter the peak height O{peak} .
+In the presence of growth feedback, the transient behavior changes, which can further alter the peak height $O{\rm peak}$ .